Monitoring, Debugging, and Troubleshooting

 Description

-This is an example of vma_stats fd dump utility of established TCP socket using log level = info.
+This is an example of xlio_stats fd dump utility of established TCP socket using log level = info.

 Command Line